 An implementation plan shall be included in at least one iterative posting during the development of the RRS or CRT and shall be a part of the final record for consideration prior to ballot.
 (Interpretations do not require an implementation plan.)

 A notice that the comment period has opened shall be distributed via the SEL.
-The notice shall include, at a minimum, the following information:
+The notice shall include, at a minimum—

-identification of the RRS or CRT;
+Identification of the RRS or CRT;

-what action is being taken (e.g., request for comment);
+What action is being taken (e.g., request for comment);

-the location of the document for review;
+The location of the document for review;

-how to submit comments or perform the requested action; and
+How to submit comments or perform the requested action; and

-the opening and closing dates during which the solicited action shall take place.
+The opening and closing dates during which the solicited action shall take place.
 Unless otherwise posted, all posting periods close at 6:00 p.m.
-(Mountain).
+MST.

 WECC shall open a web portal to serve as the sole means of receiving comments on the RRS or CRT.
 Comments received via other media or received outside of the posted comment period will be accepted at the discretion of the DT.
 Comments may be submitted by any individual or entity, or a group of parties with a common comment.

-To streamline the process, if a group of parties elects to submit a common comment, those parties are encouraged to submit that common comment only once and append to the comment the names of all those individuals, entities, or groups that are in support of the common position.
+To streamline the process, if a group of parties elects to submit a common comment, those parties are encouraged to submit that common comment only once and append to the comment the names of all individuals, entities, or groups that support the common position.
 DTs shall give due weight to such a joint comment.

 The WSC shall monitor each posting and review the posted documents to ensure that the RRS or CRT:

-remains within the scope of the SAR;
+Remains within the scope of the SAR;

-continues to be appropriate for development; and
+Continues to be appropriate for development; and

-meets any regulatory or policy-related directive including , but not limited to, adherence to these Procedures.
+Meets any regulatory or policy-related directive, including , but not limited to, adherence to these Procedures.

-On a finding by a majority of the WSC members that the RRS or CRT does not meet one or more of the above three criteria, the WSC may:
+On a finding by a majority of the WSC members that the RRS or CRT does not meet one or more of the above three criteria, the WSC may—

-adjust the scope of the SAR;
+Adjust the scope of the SAR;

-remand the work product to the DT with specific remedial direction;
+Remand the work product to the DT with specific remedial direction;

-exercise its right to augment, modify, or replace any or all of the DT members; or
+Exercise its right to augment, modify, or replace any or all DT members; or

-exercise any combination of the above.
+Exercise any combination of the above.

 The WSC’s rights and obligations specified in Step 5 terminate once a Ballot Pool is opened.
 The WSC retains the right to recommend that the Board not approve a specific RRS or CRT even though the project may subsequently be approved by the Ballot Pool.